ros-swg/turtlebot3_demo/README.md

 # Secure Turtlebot3 Demo

-This repository includes a demo for securing a simulated Turtlebot3 using SROS2; including sensor and control topics as well the relevant portions of the cartographer and navigation2 software stacks.
+This repository includes a demo for securing a simulated Turtlebot3 using SROS2; including sensor and control topics as well the relevant portions of the slam_toolbox and navigation2 software stacks.

 ## Setting the Demo